WallaceIT/picberry/README.md

        -R                reset

-For Example, to connect the PIC to GPIOs 11 (PGC), 9 (PGD), 22 (MCLR) and write on a dsPIC33FJ128GP802 the file fw.hex:
+For Example, to connect the PIC to RPi GPIOs 11 (PGC), 9 (PGD), 22 (MCLR) and write on a dsPIC33FJ128GP802 the file fw.hex:

 	picberry -w -g 11,9,22 -f dspic -i fw.hex

+To connect the PIC to A10 GPIOs B15 (PGC), B17 (PGD), I15 (MCLR):

+	picberry -w -g B:15,B:17,I:15 -f dspic -i fw.hex

 # Hardware